Common Mistakes Managing MBA Recommenders

 The 5 Dont’s of Managing MBA Recommenders

 Your recommender is probably time-strapped and doesn’t remember those three outstanding examples of your leadership.
-They also probably don’t know exactly what schools are looking for in letters of recommendation.
+They also probably don’t know what schools are looking for in letters of recommendation.

 Show your recommender your essays and decide on four or five characteristics you would like them to emphasize throughout the letter.
 For example, think of leadership, teamwork, creative thinking, determination, focus, intelligence, charisma, and integrity.
-Next, come up with at least one concrete example that you feel illustrates each characteristic.
+Next, come up with at least one concrete example that illustrates each characteristic.

 Here’s what an instance of initiative might look like: “Last year, when I learned that international sales were declining, I took it upon myself to research the competitive landscape and learned of two recent market entrants.
 I then offered to lead a team to analyze these new competitors and develop a strategy for regaining our market share.
 Our team of five analysts proposed a solution after one week of work.
 The solution was implemented and within six months, we gained back 5 percent of lost market share.”